Psychiatric Technician (Aide)

 West Hills Community College

-The psychiatric technician program at West Hills Community College teaches students basic nursing skills and psychiatric principles to prepare them to enter this profession.
+The psychiatric technician program at West Hills Community College teaches students basic nursing skills and psychiatric principles to prepare them for this profession.
 Students can choose to pursue either a one-year certificate program or complete a two-year associate’s degree.
-Skills learned in this program include how to administer medications, provide therapy, and help clients develop relationships.
+Skills learned in this program include administering medications, providing therapy, and helping clients develop relationships.

 • Location: Coalinga, CA